ChatScript/ChatScript/WIKI/ChatScript-Finalizing-A-Bot.md

 To use this system, you start by doing `:verifylist` which will read your compiled bot and generate the file tmp/tmp.txt with top level rule commands to execute and expectations of where they end up.
 It does not generate tests on rejoinders.
-Then if you say `:verifyrun` those commands are executed, generating a user log file.
+Then if you say `:verifyrun` those commands are executed, generating a user log file (YOU MUST HAVE USER LOGGING ENABLED TO FILE).
 Then `:verifymatch` will generate a csv file whose columns are:
 Expected, Actual, Input, Persona, Response.
 Expected and Actual are rule labels.
 Input is from the verification sample input.
 If your bot as part of its oob output has a field of bot: and a botname (personality) then that is listed here as who said it.
 And finally the actual text of the response is shown.
 By